DataLunatic69/PatientGenomePortal/README.md

 This software is for research and educational use.
 Outputs are informational and not medical diagnoses or treatment recommendations.
 Users should consult licensed genetic counselors and physicians for clinical decisions.

-## License

-Add a `LICENSE` file to the repository if you intend to distribute or publish this project.